 The doctoral thesis represents a contribution of knowledge through original scholarly research.
 Specific thesis requirements and procedures are outlined in detail in the HSPH Student Handbook.
-Below you will find supplemental guidelines for doctoral candidates.
+Supplemental guidelines for doctoral candidates are provided below.

 The department requires that students notify the chair's office when they have scheduled their thesis defense.
 Also, a copy of the final thesis must be submitted to the department for faculty review at least one week prior to the scheduled defense.